THE YAPPING CHIHUAHUA: HELPING THE EXCESSIVE BARKER

 While barking alone isn’t necessarily always a bad thing, you need to determine how bad it is.
 All dogs bark to communicate along with other physical cues like eye gazing, showing their teeth, and growling.
 Some of the more acceptable reasons for barking include when your pup wants food or water, needs to go outside, or they sense an intruder.

 However, inappropriate barking is also a thing and occurs if your pup barks incessantly at pedestrians, passing cars, guests, postal workers, delivery drivers, neighbors, other animals, and objects like your vacuum or broom while you are cleaning.

 All of this inappropriate barking can also cause problems in your every day life like cause sleep disturbances, upset the neighbors, and cause more stress in the household.

 You can stop your dog’s needless barking using positive reinforcement during brief training sessions.

-Knock once on the wall or on your floor, and immediately give your dog a bite of a high value treat, like real meat or cheese.
+Knock once on the wall or your floor, and immediately give your dog a bite of a high-value treat, like real meat or cheese.
 Provide the reward before they get the chance to start barking.
 This is one reason for doing only one knock instead of repeated knocks in the beginning.